Universality of the chiral soliton lattice and its interaction with quark matter: Introduction

-In order to perform such a derivation, here we will use a modification of the Ansatz presented in Refs. \cite{Alvarez:2017cjm}-\cite{Canfora:2022jmh}, which have allowed the construction of exact solutions that describe baryonic crystalline structures at finite volume in the gauged Skyrme and Yang-Mills theories.
+In order to perform such a derivation, here we will use a modification of the Ansatz presented in Refs. \cite{Alvarez:2017cjm}-\cite{Canfora:2022jmh}, which has allowed the construction of exact solutions that describe baryonic crystalline structures at finite volume in the gauged Skyrme and Yang-Mills theories.
 In particular, using the exponential representation of $SU(2)$ (being, in this context, the isospin global symmetry group), we will show the explicit form of the Skyrme field $U(x)$ in terms of a single one-dimensional soliton profile.
-Even more, by knowing the exact form of this complex scalar field, it becomes possible to couple the ChSL to quark matter in a straightforward way, as we will discuss in the last part of this article.
+Furthermore, by knowing the exact form of this complex scalar field, it becomes possible to couple the ChSL to quark matter in a straightforward way.
+In this framework, we perform an explicit calculation of the fermionic excitations by deriving the exact analytical spectrum of the Dirac equation in the high-density limit, providing a clear picture of how the inhomogeneous hadronic background affects the underlying quark degrees of freedom.

 On the other hand, a natural question arises.
 It is well known that, in the ’t Hooft expansion (see \cite{Marleau:1989fh}-\cite{Gudnason:2017opo} and references therein), sub-leading corrections to the Skyrme model appear.
 Such corrections are extremely complicated and (at first glance) could destroy or, at the very least, substantially modify the neat analytic form of the chiral soliton lattice.
 Quite surprisingly, we will show that regardless of how many sub-leading terms are included in the action, the chiral soliton lattice remains unchanged.
 This shows in a very clear way the universal nature of ChSL.
 In order to improve the clarity of the presentation, in the main text we will only quote the relevant results about the universality of the ChSL, while the technical discussion will be included in the Appendix.